mpanunto/PanunTools/docs/README_CalculateEventGeometry_CopyGDB.md

 # GISS Workflow Assistant

-To improve quality of life when performing the GISS Workflow, this tool does the following:
+To improve quality of life while performing the GISS Workflow, this tool does the following:
 - Calculates geometry for all 8 Event feature classes (only if the geometry has changed)
 - Inserts missing IrwinIDs
 - Creates a new Master Incident GDB